TaijaQ/Nitbit/README.md

 # Nitbit

-*Nitbit*, the nitpicking nitwit bot, is my personal assistant based on the Hubot framework.
-It runs on a dedicated Rasperry Pi Model B+ and is used with a Slack adapter.
+**Nitbit**, the nitpicking nitwit, is my personal assistant and chat bot.
+It's built on the Hubot framework and deployed on a dedicated `Rasperry Pi Model B+`.
+The protype's main interface is Slack and it will have audio output and a small LCD screen.

+See the [Wiki][Wiki] for further documentation on development and below for [deployment instructions](#Hubot setup).

+## Features

+- Responsive AI
+    + Changes tone based on your short- and long-term behaviour
+    + Different states, such as annoyance
+- Expandable vocabularity
+    + Learns new words and phrases
+    + Creative cursing
+- Information handling
+    + Keeps track of your work
+    + Categorization of concepts
+    + Project management

+### Architecture

+- Raspberry Pi Model B+
+    + Raspbian
+    + Hubot framework
+- Web interfaces
+    + Slack
+        * Sublime
+        * IFTTT
+        * Trello
+        * Evernote
+        * Other integrations
+    + Speech-to-text
+- Output
+    +  LCD screen
+    +  Toy dog
+        * Text-to-speech audio
+        * Movement

 ## Hubot setup

 To create your own Hubot instance, you need node.js and npm.
 You also need to install the listed [dependencies](#Dependencies) below.

-Install the Hubot generator:
+Install the Hubot generator and create your instance:

     npm install -g yo generator-hubot
+    yo hubot

 Set the [environment variables](#Configuration) and run: